 The tower was built as a symbol of reconciliation by An All-Ireland Journey of Reconciliation Trust and the support of the people of Messines (now called by its Flemish name Mesen).
 The design is that of a traditional Irish round tower dating back to the 8th century.
 It is 33.5 metres (110 feet) high.
 As part of the design the inside of the tower is lit up by the sun only on the 11th hour of the 11th day of the 11th month.
 This is the time at which the Armistice was declared and the guns fell silent on the Western Front after four years of fighting.

-The Island of Ireland Peace Park was officially opened at 11:00 hours on 11th November 1998 by the then President of Ireland Mary McAleese in the presence of HM Queen Elizabeth II and King Albert II of Belgium.
+The Island of Ireland Peace Park was officially opened on 11th November 1998 by the President of Ireland Mary McAleese in the presence of HM Queen Elizabeth II and King Albert II of Belgium.
 Each year a commemorative Remembrance Day service is held at the Tower at 11.00 hours on 11th November.

 Island of Ireland Peace Park at Messines

 The Peace Park is situated south of the village of Messines / Mesen on the west side of the N365 from Ploegsteert to Messines / Mesen.
 British Army trench map 28 S.W.4 (Edition 3D) shows the German trenches and Front Line marked in red in position up to the time of the British attack on Messines on 7th June 1917.
 The position of the British Front Line trenches is indicated with a dashed blue line running to the east of Gabion Farm across the lower left hand corner of this map.